tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

 <img src="40_factor_selection_with_machine_learning_files/figure-html/unnamed-chunk-10-1.png" width="672" style="display: block; margin: auto;" />

 ::: {.rmdnote}
 One word of caution: The package `glmnet` computes estimates of the coefficients $\hat\beta$ based on numerical optimization procedures.
-As a result the estimated coefficients for the special case with no regularization ($\lambda = 0$) can deviate from the standard OLS estimates.
+As a result, the estimated coefficients for the [special case](https://parsnip.tidymodels.org/reference/glmnet-details.html) with no regularization ($\lambda = 0$) can deviate from the standard OLS estimates.
 :::

-### Tune a Model
+### Tune a model

 To compute $\hat\beta_\lambda^\text{Lasso}$ , we simply imposed a value for the penalty hyperparameter $\lambda$.
 Model tuning is the process of optimally selecting such hyperparameters. `tidymodels` provides extensive tuning options based on so-called *cross validation*.
 Again, we refer to any treatment of cross-validation to get a more detailed  discussion of the statistical underpinnings, here we focus on the general idea and the implementation with `tidymodels`.